schastev/cupCounter/README.md

     * `layout` - descriptions of elements contained in each activity/fragment and their relationships between each other
     * `menu` - variations of button combinations for the toolbar
     * `values` - colors and strings used throughout the app both in UI and code only.
 I tried to avoid passing strings directly to make my life easier in the future if I ever need to edit a parameter or a constant name
     * `xml` - contains a list of preferences on the Settings screen.
-There is a commented-out category for database backup and restore, which is a planned feature that was discussed with the coffee shop but goes beyond the scope of this final project.

 Your README.md file should be minimally multiple paragraphs in length, and should explain what your project is, what each of the files you wrote for the project contains and does,